-Victory II boilers are equipped with a water circulating pump mounted to the return water connection on the boiler.
-This pump location is appropriate for most installations.
-It may be desired and proper to locate this pump to the alternate pump location shown in Figure 17, especially when applied to larger systems using high-head pumps.
-When the pump is removed there is a 11/2" FPT tapping that the return pipe may be attached to.
+Victory II boilers are equipped with a water circulating pump mounted to return the water into the boiler.
+This pump location is appropriate for residences of one or two stories.
+The alternate pump location shown in Figure 15 is required in large, multi-story building installations, especially when high-head pumps are used.